Psychological Trauma Clinic

 - Difficulty parenting

-Our extended assessment and consultation clinic provides a chance for both the referring clinician and the patient to benefit from a specific focus on the reasons for the patient’s continuing failure to heal.
-The patient has a chance to describe at length his or her experience, problems and difficulties as well as identify areas of strength, resource and hope.
+Our assessment and consultation clinic provides a chance for both the referring clinician and the patient to benefit from a specific focus on the reasons for the patient’s continuing failure to heal.
+The patient has a chance to describe his or her experience, problems and difficulties as well as identify areas of strength, resource and hope.

 Often this process itself, although difficult or even painful at times, has some clear benefit.
 It offers the patient a chance to consider the relationship between cause and effect and recognize behaviours that once kept them safe, or optimized their survival are now detrimental.
 It reconceptualises their symptoms and problems in a non-judgmental understanding of how the failed resolution of the trauma/s continues to influence their daily life.
 This process of exploration and reflection is supported and assisted by the expertise of the trauma team.